t-karasova/grs-samples-python/tutorial_ordering.md

 ## Let's get started

-This tutorial will show you how to order items in a search response.
+This tutorial shows you how to order items in a search response.

-The ordering can be applied to most of the product fields, the full list of the fields you can find in [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)
+You can apply ordering to most of the product fields.
+To find the complete list of available fields, check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)

-Let's see how the ordering works.
+And now, let's see how the product ordering works.

 **Time to complete**: About 2 minutes

 ## Before you begin

-To run Python code samples from this tutorial you will need to set up your virtual environment.
+To run Python code samples from this tutorial, you need to set up your virtual environment.

-Please use these commands in a terminal:
+To do that, run the following commands in a terminal:
 ```bash
 pip install virtualenv
 ```